-Evidian SafeKit brings high availability to Bosch BVMS between two redundant servers.
+Evidian SafeKit brings high availability to Bosch BVMS between two servers of any brand.

-This article explains how to implement quickly a Bosch BVMS cluster without shared disk and without specific skills.
+This article explains how to implement quickly a Bosch BVMS cluster without shared storage on a SAN and without specific skills.

 The principle of the solution is to put Bosch BVMS in a virtual machine under Hyper-V. SafeKit implements real-time replication and automatic failover of the virtual machine.